BNFC/bnfc/docs/lbnf.rst

 The list notation can also be seen as a variant of the Kleene star and plus, and hence as an ingredient from Extended BNF.

-In other languages than Haskell, monomorphic variants of lists are generated automatically.
+Some programming languages (such as C) have no parametric polymorphism.
+The respective backends then generate monomorphic variants of lists.

 .. hint::
    See Section :ref:`terminator` for concise ways of defining lists by